Skip to content

 An Event Handler exits the model.
 It reacts to an Event by sending an email or calling a service, and the outcome of that effect is not part of the Event sequence.
 If you need to react to the result of an external call (the email bounced, the service returned an error), you typically wrap the integration in an External System and let it produce its own Events back into the model.

 Because an Event Handler causes side effects in the world, the question of what happens if the same Event is delivered twice? matters more for handlers than for any other kind.
 An Event Handler that sends the same email twice is rarely what you want.
-ESDM lets you declare the consumer's delivery guarantee – at-least-once or at-most-once – and the linter checks for the combinations that lead to bugs.
+An Event Handler declares its delivery guarantee – at-least-once or at-most-once – and how duplicates are handled, so the model captures the assumption rather than leaving it implicit in someone's deployment notes.

 Modeling integrations as Event Handlers makes them visible.
-It also makes them part of the model the linter validates.
-If a handler refers to an Event that doesn't exist, the linter catches it.
-If an Event has no consumer, the linter notices.
-These are exactly the corners where integrations rot first; making them visible is the point.
+When a handler refers to an Event that doesn't exist, the model says so.
+When an Event has no consumer, the model says so.
+Integrations are exactly the corner of the system where things rot first; making them visible is the point.